 We recognize revenues from the sale of products at the point of sale, net of any taxes or deposits collected and remitted to governmental authorities.
 Discounts provided to customers by us are recognized at the time of sale as a reduction in sales as the products are sold.
 Discounts that are funded solely by IOs are not recognized as a reduction in sales as the IO bears the incidental costs arising from the discount.
 We do not accept manufacturer coupons.
 Sales consist of sales from comparable stores and non-comparable stores, described below under "Comparable Store Sales."
 Growth of our sales is generally driven by expansion of our store base in existing and new markets as well as comparable store sales growth.
 Sales are impacted by the spending habits of our customers, product mix and availability, as well as promotional and competitive activities.
 Our ever-changing selection of offerings across diverse product categories supports growth in sales by attracting new customers and encouraging repeat visits from our existing customers.
-The spending habits of our customers are subject to changes in macroeconomic conditions, such as those experienced beginning in March 2020 due to the COVID-19 pandemic, and changes in discretionary income.
+The spending habits of our customers are affected by changes in macroeconomic conditions, such as those experienced beginning in March 2020 due to the COVID-19 pandemic, and changes in discretionary income.
+As another example, the recent re-opening of businesses has led to a decrease in our customer count as customers are again traveling and eating out at restaurants.
 Our customers' discretionary income is primarily impacted by wages, fuel and other cost-of-living increases including food-at-home inflation, as well as consumer trends and preferences, which fluctuate depending on the environment.
 Because we offer a broad selection of merchandise at extreme values, historically we have benefited from periods of economic uncertainty.